St. Therese’s Feast Day Novena Prayer:

-Even though St. Thérèse didn’t much fulfilled in this life, all that God had inspired in her was fulfilled a hundred fold in heaven.
+Even though St. Thérèse didn’t fulfill much in this life, all that God had inspired in her was fulfilled a hundred fold in heaven.
 We see the concrete proof of that in all that happened after she passed from this world to the next.
 You have probably heard of the storm of glory that took place after her death.
 There are many books that outline what St. Thérèse accomplished through her intercessions.
 Just a few of those highlights will give us an idea of how active the spiritual life is, and how real these desires that God had inspired in her were.

 St. Thérèse died in 1897.
 A year later, already two-thousand copies of A Story of A Soul were made available and disseminated.
 This wasn’t necessarily foreseen by the rest of the community, and Thérèse thought she was just writing her autobiography for her sister, Pauline.
 By 1899, two-years later, already the first favors, cures, and miracles started being recorded.